 Upon entry, students are advised by the Director of Graduate Studies.
-Once a field of specialization is chosen (by the end of the second year), the major supervisor of the dissertation will become the student’s advisor.
+During the third year, the major supervisor of the dissertation will become the student's advisor

 The minimum credit hour requirement for the PhD track is 72 credit hours.
 Of these, a minimum of 36 credits must be earned in economics courses.
 The remaining 36 credit hours may be earned from graduate courses inside or outside the department and from Independent Study, Supervised Research or Thesis Guidance in Economics.